Read up on KIMAA’s senior Kyokushin instructors:

 Sensei Don Cheong

 Sensei Don Cheong is 3rd Dan in Kyokushin Karate.
-He commenced his Kyokushin training in Cooma, New South Wales.
+He commenced his Kyokushin training in Cooma, New South Wales, in 2005.
 After reaching the rank of 1st Dan, Sensei Don moved to Sydney and began training with Hanshi Howard Lipman at Turramurra Dojo.

 Sensei Don was graded to 2nd Dan in 2011.
 In 2013, Sensei Don participated in the KIMAA Japan Group Tour, which included training under Sensei Hokama and Shihan Shichinohe.

 Sensei Don represented KIMAA in 2014 at the Australian Open Full Contact Karate Tournament.
 He followed this up by competing internationally in Okinawa during the March 2015 KIMAA Japan trip.
 Later that year, he fought in the September IFKKA Tournament, where he came first in the Men’s Open Middle Weight division.